SubhashPatibandla/Kubernetes-Learning/Demo for Round robin method.md

 Here’s a complete minimal demo you can run locally (Minikube/kind) or on a cloud cluster.

-# 1️⃣ Create a simple web app Deployment
+1️⃣ Create a simple web app Deployment

 We’ll run two replicas of a tiny web server that returns its pod name.
 That way you can see round-robin working.

--->Before copying the below yaml code, makesure you're in edit mode of this github file, so that you can understand the proper format of YAML.

 deployment.yaml: